 Using a personalised digital onboarding solution, underpinned by point-and-click editing tools, digital conversations can be made adaptive and responsive.
 Journeys can be dynamic to treat every applicant as an individual.
 Conversations that stop as soon as they reasonably can but continue for as long as needed to truly understand the customer.
 They need to develop, learn and improve quickly.
 They need to be adaptable to different circumstances

-That means no more ‘One Size Fits All.’
-Each journey is personalised to each customer.
-No more binary cohorts, but multiple cohorts, with multiple potential outcomes to serve more groups of customers, better.
+That means no more ‘one size fits all.’
+No more binary decisioning cohorts, but multiple cohorts, with multiple potential outcomes to serve more groups of customers, better.
 ‘Not sure, Decline’ decisions are prevented by adopting onboarding journeys that extend until the right decision can be made with confidence.